adamnieto/ideaPOP/README.md

 # IdeaPOP
-A website that makes your ideas come to life.
+Concept: A website that makes your ideas come to life.

-Currently using flickr api.
-Want to update it to use other APIs in the future.
+Note: Currently using flickr api.
+Would like to make the website use other APIs in the future.